Need Help?

 Need professional advice for your consent to let with Mortgage Express?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
-This could trigger the freeholder commencing forfeiture proceedings.
+If your property is leasehold, the lease may prohibit you from letting or require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in violation of the lease.
+This could potentially result in the freeholder commencing forfeiture proceedings.